msv-lab/llm-play/README.md

             ...
             └── 9.md

-Query a model on all prompts in the files `a.md` and `b.md` in the current repository, write responses into the directory `output`:
+To query a model with prompts contained in the files `a.md` and `b.md` (or any files matching `*.md` in the current directory), and save the responses into the directory `output`, use the command:

     llm-query -i *.md -o output

-The resulting directory structure (assuming `qwen2.5-7b-instruct` and `1.0` as defaults):

-    output
-    ├── a.md
-    │   └── qwen2.5-7b-instruct_1.0
-    │       ├── 0.md
-    ...
-    │       └── 9.md
-    └── b.md
-        └── qwen2.5-7b-instruct_1.0
-            ├── 0.md
-            ...
-            └── 9.md
+If the query is provided via stdin or as an argument, the task will be named unnamed.
+If the query is from a file, the task name will be derived from the file path, with all `/` characters replaced by double underscores `__`.

-The name of the output directory is required if any of the following is higher than 1:
+An output directory must be explicitly provided (e.g. `-o output`) if any of the following conditions are true:

-- number of models
+- The number of models queried is greater than 1.
-- number of responses
+- The number of responses generated per query is greater than 1.
-- number of input files
+- The number of input files is greater than 1.

 ## Extracting Answers

-Extractors are shell commands that extract answers from responses.
-They are defined using the shell template langauge described below.
-The special extractor `ID` just returns the entire response.
+Extractors are shell commands used to extract specific answers from responses.
+These commands are defined using a shell template language (described below).
+The special extractor `ID` simply returns the entire response without modification.

+Suppose the following extractor is selected using the `-s` option:

+    sed -n '0,/<\/answer>/s/.*<answer>\(.*\)<\/answer>.*/\1/p' %%SINGLEQUOTED_FILE%%

+This extractor searches for text wrapped within `<answer>` and `</answer>` tags and prints only the content inside the tags.

-Assume that the extractor `sed -n '0,/<\/answer>/s/.*<answer>\(.*\)<\/answer>.*/\1/p' %%SINGLEQUOTED_FILE%%` was selected using `llm-query -s`.
-The following command will print only the name of the city:
+The following command will print only the name of the city (i.e., `Beijing`):

     llm-query "What is the capital of China?
 Wrap the final answer with <answer> </answer>"

-A custom extractor can be specified as the argument of the option `--extractor`.
+You can provide your own custom extractor via the `--extractor` option.

-There are helper functions for answers and code that automatically augment the prompt and extract the relevant parts of the response:
+There are built-in helper functions to simplify extracting answers or code.
+These helpers automatically augment the prompt and extract the relevant parts of the response.

     llm-query "What is the capital of China?" -a llm-query "Write a Python function f(n: int) -> int that computes the n-th Catalan number" -c

 ## Examining Answers

-To view the distribution of responses (for one or more models/inputs):
+To analyze the distribution of responses (across one or more models and/or inputs), use the following command:

     llm-query -d output/

-An answer extraction is performed before computing the distribution.
+Before computing the distribution of responses, answer extraction is performed.
+This uses the extractor configured in the prompt or with the `-s` or `--extractor` option to ensure that only the relevant part of each response is considered for distribution analysis.

-The discribution is computed over equivalence classes of answers.
-The equivalence relation is defined via shell command that terminates with the zero exit code iff two answers are equivalent.
-It can either be set using `llm-query -s`, or specified using the option `--equivalence`.
+To compute the distribution, answers are grouped into equivalence classes.
+This equivalence is defined via a shell command that exits with a zero status code when two answers are equivalent.
+The equivalence relation can be configured:

+- Using the `-s` option to select a predefined equivalence command.
+- Or, specifying a custom equivalence command using the `--equivalence` option.

 ## Evaluating Results

-Evaluation is enabled using the option `-e`, and the evaluation criteria are specified with `--equal` and `--evaluator`.
+The evaluation mode is enabled with the `-e` option and evaluates previously computed responses against specified criteria.

-This command will output an evaluation table for previously computed responses, checking if they are equal to `Beijing`:
+To evaluate the responses stored in the output directory by checking if they are equal to `Beijing` and pring an evaluation table, use:

     llm-query -e output --equal Beijing

-This command will compute the response, print the evaluation table for this response, and will terminate with the zero exit code if the answer is correct:
+You can also compute and evaluate a response on-the-fly.
+If the response matches the evaluation criteria, the command will terminate with a zero exit code.

     llm-query "What is the capital of China?" --equal Beijing

-When one of the options `--equal` or `--evaluator` is present without `-e` and `-o`, the responses are saved into a temporary directory.
+When evaluating responses on-the-fly without explicitly enabling `-e` (evaluation mode) or specifying `-o` (an output directory), responses are saved in a temporary directory.

-The special evaluator `--equal VALUE` checks if answer is equivalent to `VALUE` wrt the specified equivalence relation.
+The evaluator `--equal VALUE` checks if the answer is equivalent to `VALUE` wrt the equivalence relations specified with `--equivalence` or the default one selected with `-s`.

-Custom evaluators are shell commands that terminate with the zero exit code iff the answer passes evaluation.
-A custom evaluator is specified using the option `--evaluator COMMAND` instead of `--equal`.
+### Custom Evaluator

+Instead of comparing responses to a value with `--equal`, you can specify a custom evaluator using the `--evaluator` option.
+A custom evaluator is a shell command that terminates with a zero exit code if the response passes evaluation.

+    llm-query -e output --evaluator 'wc -w <<< %%SINGLEQUOTED_ANSWER | grep -q ^1$'

+This example evaluates whether each response contains exactly one word.

+### Predicates

-This helper function acts as a predicate over `$ANSWER`:
+This helper function acts as a predicate over `$CITY`:

-    llm-query "Is $ANSWER the capital of China?" -p
+    llm-query "Is $CITY the capital of China?" -p

 It is equivalent to the following:

-    llm-query "Is $ANSWER the capital of China?
+    llm-query "Is $CITY the capital of China?
 Respond Yes or No." -a --equal Yes >/dev/null

 ## Shell Template Language

-## Case Study: Executing MBPP
+The shell template language allows dynamic substitution of specific placeholders with runtime values before executing a shell command.
+These placeholders are instantiated and replaced with their corresponding values before the command is executed by the system shell.

+Available placeholders:

+- `%%ANSWER%%` - replaced with the raw answer.
+- `%%FILE%%` - replaced with a path to a temporary file containing the answer.
+- `%%TASK%%` - replaced with the task name.

+For commands that require multiple answers or inputs, indexed placeholders are provided, e.g. `%%ANSWER1%%` and `%%ANSWER2%%`.

+Variants of placeholders wrapped in quotes are available for safety when handling special characters, e.g. `%%SINGLEQOUTED_ANSWER%%` and `%%DOUBLEQOUTED_ANSWER%%`.